qut-dmrc/encrypt_all_the_things/encrypt_all_the_things_slides/index.md

 Note:
 * your IP address may reveal your location, and stays the same at least during a single session, and possibly all the time.
 This means it can be used to track your visits across multiple websites
 * browser cookies are stored on your computer and used to customise your experience of a website, but can also be used to track your use of a website and even between websites.
-* if you login to a website you have provide your account details to that website and to your IP address
+* if you login to a website you have provide your account details to that website and your IP address
 * new ways of identifying website visits are always being explored, for example using which fonts your browser reports as a finger print to identify your browser.

 ----